How to Become a Licensed Mental Health Counselor (LMHC)

 7. Continuing Education to Retain LMHC Licensure

 Holding your LMHC license is not the final step to ensure your practice in the years to come.
 The field of counseling is constantly changing and improving, making continuing education a necessity for professional growth.
-State requirements for continuing education vary and are subject to change, so you should be aware of the requirement in your practice state.
+State requirements for continuing education vary and are subject to change, so you should be aware of the requirements in your practice state.

 LMHC Salary and Employment